Regular Expressions with Backreferences: Polynomial-Time Matching Techniques: Memory-Deterministic Regex

-Intuitively speaking, the difficulty is that $q_1 \samereach q_2$ is not defined in terms of local properties of $q_1$ and $q_2$, or of the structure of $M$, and therefore seems difficult to be checked.
+For checking whether a given $\MFA$ is memory-deterministic, we have to check whether there are states $q_1$ and $q_2$ such that $q_1 \samereach q_2$ and $q_1 \notmemSync q_2$.
+As shown by Lemma~\ref{computeMemSync}, checking whether or not $q_1 \memSync q_2$ for some $q_1, q_2 \in Q$ can be done in time $\bigO(|Q|^3\sigma k)$.
+The difficulty of checking whether $q_1 \samereach q_2$ is that this is not defined in terms of local properties of $q_1$ and $q_2$, or solely in terms of the structure of $M$.
 Thus, we define next a predicate that depends on structural properties of $M$ and that can be shown to be characteristic for $M$ being \emph{non}-memory-deterministic.